Bath1988/Daily-Australian-Stock-Price-Prediction/README.md

 - **Reproducibility**: Use containerization and infrastructure-as-code to ensure consistent deployment across environments.

 ## **Contributing**
-Since this is an **educational project**, contributions and suggestions are welcome!
+Since this project is not for commercial purposes and aimed for gaining knowledge, contributions and suggestions are highly regarded!

 ## **License**
 This project is open-source and available under the **MIT License**.

----
-_Developed as a portfolio project to enhance my skills in **cloud computing, data science, and machine learning**._ 🚀